 - How Do I Get My Child Into STEM?

 - CodeWizardsHQ Classes Can Get Kids Started In STEM From Home.

 What does STEM stand for?

-STEM equips kids with competencies that will enable them to overcome personal challenges, pursue careers in technical fields such as software engineering or artificial intelligence, find creative solutions to difficult problems, and understand how the world works.
+STEM education equips kids with competencies that will enable them to overcome personal challenges, pursue a college education or career in technical fields such as software engineering or artificial intelligence, find creative solutions to difficult problems, and understand how the world works.
 For example, perseverance is important to success in almost any endeavor.

 STEM helps kids learn to stick with difficult tasks and abstract ideas.
 Math is hard.
 Coding is too.
-Kids who push through the frustrations learn that great rewards lie on the other side of big challenges.
+In fact, professionals in STEM fields often enjoy complex problems.
+Likewise, kids who push through the frustrations learn that great rewards lie on the other side of big challenges.
 John F. Kennedy articulated the attitude of STEM professionals in 1962 when he said, “We choose to go to the moon in this decade and do the other things, not because they are easy, but because they are hard.”
-Professionals in STEM fields often enjoy complex problems.

 Kids who believe in themselves tend to do better in school.
 Writing code and seeing it work is satisfying.
 Building a robot, programming it to execute a task, and watching it happen is thrilling.
 But while kids are having fun, they’re also building confidence.
 That confidence is important in test-taking and academic achievement.

 Throughout the STEM curriculum, students have opportunities to use and get comfortable with technology.
 Computers, peripherals, sensors, and other instruments are important items in many STEM classrooms and education programs.